DUP has ‘concerns’ over Chancellor’s no-deal Irish border plan

 “In our confidence and supply agreement it is between the two parties, not reliant on any particular leader.”

-Later at the fringe event DUP chief whip Sir Jeffrey Donaldson gave tongue-in-cheek approval for Mr Johnson’s Brexit bridge plan.

-He said: “Brexit shouldn’t be about a border in the Irish Sea but I’d quite like a bridge in the Irish Sea.”

-DUP deputy leader Nigel Dodds wound the event up with a stern message that he and his party would not be “signing up to any backstop” arrangement.
+DUP deputy leader Nigel Dodds later warned that his party would not be “signing up to any backstop” arrangement.

 He said: “The danger of this Irish backstop has the potential to not only separate Northern Ireland from the rest of the United Kingdom and any future diversion there may be from it, but it also has the potential to shackle the United Kingdom for generations to come in its relationship with Europe.